Christian Fashion Week

 Christian Fashion Week was an annual fashion show that celebrated fashion from a Christian worldview.
 It is the first fashion week to claim faith as a basis.
 The organization and event was founded by entrepreneurs Jose Gomez, Mayra Brignoni, Wil Lugo, and Tamy Lugo, all from Tampa, Florida.
 The first annual event, Christian Fashion Week 2013, was held on February 8, 2013, and featured 8 designers from around the US.
 The event attracted over 300 attendees and over 2,000 online viewers.

 The event attracted an international audience after a syndicated story by the Associated Press was published on February 7, 2013.
 The article cast a spotlight on designers debuting at the show such as Julia Chew and Alma Vidovic.
 Executive Director, Jose Gomez, stated: "Modesty is the right thing to do....
 The fashion industry operates under certain assumptions, but there is an alternative."
 Author and speaker Shari Braendel was a featured guest and speaker.

-Expansion
+Growth

 In 2014, the organization expanded the event from two days to an entire week.
 The event started with the first International Day of Prayer for Art and Fashion.
 The week continued with various workshops and shopping days, culminating in two days of fashion shows in Tampa, Florida.

 The event was covered by over 40 media outlets, including: